By: Ismail M Taher

 This is, in my opinion, the main reason why complaining is utterly destructive.
-Normally, when we are faced with an unpleasant situation, we generally have two options:
+Normally, when we face an unpleasant situation, we generally have two options:

-The first option is to face our problems or obstacle, learn how to overcome them, and actually work hard to figure out or overcome that problem, and that’s what I like to call the ‘Constructive approach’ that few people apply.
+The first option is to actually face our problems or obstacles, then learn how to overcome them, and work hard to do that.
+That’s what I like to call the ‘Constructive approach’ that few people apply.

 The second option, which is what most people do, is deciding to just be absolutely passive, do nothing about the actual problem, and just complain about it whenever and however you can.

-Complaining, momentarily, relieves you off the dire responsibility of having to face and overcome your problems, and convinces you that the culprit behind that difficulty is other person, people, society, government, and the list goes on.
+Complaining, momentarily, relieves you off the dire responsibility of having to face and overcome your problems.
+It convinces you that the culprit behind that difficulty is other person, people, society, government, and the list goes on.

 #3 Complaining locks you inside the victim mindset.